Goethe Haus Palermo

 A roof garden, among citrus trees and quietness

-The secret heart of the GoetheHaus is its roof garden, a little paradise hidden among the rooftops of the Kalsa.
-Here, under the fragrant foliage of blossoming lemons and orange trees, one can pause, read or simply be enveloped in the warm light of Palermo.
+The secret heart of the Goethe Haus is its roof garden, a small paradise hidden among the rooftops of the Kalsa district.
+Here, beneath the fragrant branches of blossoming lemon and orange trees, you can relax, read, or simply soak up the warm light of Palermo.

 And for those seeking a moment of true well-being, the house also offers a hot tub surrounded by citrus trees, where you can relax in the coolness and silence, with only the sound of windblown leaves and the intense scent of citrus in the air.